We pride ourselves on our close connections with industry and the legal community.

 Partnerships & memberships

-Our College has quite a number of key industry associations and partnerships that our students get to benefit from.
+Our College has a number of key industry associations and partnerships that our students benefit from.

-Some of our major clients, partners and industry associations are:
+Some of our major clients, partners and industry associations include:

 - Department of Justice, Victoria